 PLEASE NOTE: May, June and July are peak months of a HIGH TOURIST SEASON in Cusco.
 It means that train tickets ARE SELL OUT QUICKLY!!
 Please be aware that the trek leaves daily; however, return train tickets may not be available, if you like to book on last moment.
 To avoid this inconvenience, please book it several weeks in advance!

-Early morning pick up at your hotel to after doing a 3 hour bus ride from Cusco (3400m)- to Mollepata (2700m), and one and a half hour drive more to Soraypampa (3750mt).
+Early morning pick up at your hotel to start the 5 day Salkantay Trek after a 3 hour bus ride from Cusco (3400m)- to Mollepata (2700m), and one and a half hour drive more to Soraypampa (3750mt).
 Briefly stop in Limatambo or Mollepata to have breakfast and then carry on our journey to the trailhead in Soraypampa.

 We start a gentle hike at the head of the valley.
 The trail goes steep uphill and comes to a series of zigzags.
 All around, you will enjoy a breathtaking view of Humantay and Salkantay.
 Then, to catch our breath, we will drop gently down to the small laguna Soyrococha where we stop for lunch.

 After walking 4 hours up, we reach the highest pass (4,550m) from where we can have a stunning scenery of the sacred mountains in the Peruvian Andes Humantay and Salkantay.
 That will compensate the great effort in reaching the top which is marked by a pile of stones that grows daily as each traveler adds his pebble to thank the Apus (mountain spirits) for a safe trip and good luck.
-Then we descend to our First campsite at Huayracmachay (3750m).
+Then we descend to our first Salkantay trek campsite: Huayracmachay (3750m).